 In addition to helping companies decrease their negative externalities and encourage positive ones, ImpactPHL seeks to engage and educate investors who want to align their money with their values.
 “Impact investing” is the practice of investing with the intention to generate positive social and environmental impact alongside financial returns.
-From 2016-2017, the value of these kinds of investments doubled to $228 billion, so clearly the movement is gaining traction.
+Since 2016-2017, the value of these kinds of investments doubled to $228 billion, so clearly the movement is gaining traction.

 ImpactPHL aims to help more local residents align their capital in ways that help to not only create financial returns, but also create positive outcomes for the Philadelphia region.
 The non-profit does this by convening and educating and now hosts an annual conference to share best practices, showcase investment opportunities, and to connect investors with actionable opportunities.

 For those who think there’s a better way, ImpactPHL provides a front door to learn, connect, and act enabling a sustainable, healthier, and more-inclusive Philadelphia region.